mtfoley/pr-compliance-action/README.md

 It looks for the following:
 - [x] PR Title formatted according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - [x] PR Body refers to an issue, as detected by a regular expression
+- [x] PR Body does not include invalid content (e.g. placeholders from PR template that are meant to be replaced)
 - [x] PR originates from a branch other than the protected branch, e.g. "main", (based on head ref)
 - [x] PR does not include modifications to specific files that should be reviewed carefully (e.g. package.json)